mtoensing/marctv-ajax-trash-comments/readme.txt

 * Once a flagged comment has been deemed ok, it wont be able to be flagged again.
 * Flagging is done via ajax for smoother experience for the visitors.
 * Decide whether all visitors or only logged in users can report comments.
+* Trashing and Replacing with ajax in the frontend for faster moderation.
 * Fully localized.
-Comes with English and Swedish translations.
+Comes with English and German translations.

 == Installation ==

-1. Install and activate **Report Comments** via the WordPress.org repository.
+1. Install and activate MarcTV Moderate via the WordPress.org repository.
-2. Flag comments at the front end.
+2. Let users flag comments at the front end.
+Trash and replace them as admin in the frontend, too.
 3. Review flagged comments in wp-admin.

 == Changelog ==

 = 1.0 =

-Merged

-= 1.2.4 =

-- Added german translation.
-- Fixed php notices.

-= 1.2.3 =
-- Changed filter for how the report link was shown, now it appears even when threads are on their lowest level.
-You may need to style it (.report-comments) depending on your theme.
-- Removed requirement for PHP 5.3.0.

-= 1.2 =
-- Added option to only let logged in users report comments (located at WordPress discussion settings).
-- Added link to edit any reported comments.
-- Added filter (report_comments_strings) to use if you want to change wording of any or all messages used by the plugin.

-= 1.1 =
-- Bugfixes.

-= 1.0 =
-- Initial release.
+* Initial release.
+This is a feature merge of the plugin "ReportComments" by lefalque and "Ajax Trash and Replace Comments" by myself.
+I added a german translation and fixed php notices.